rich-hart/presentation_notes/pres.md

 Writing the documentation first will also help you program to an interface, not to an implementation.

+Doc test and it can be add to unit test in python. https://docs.python.org/2/library/doctest.html

 \* Might be controversial.

 ## Categories of Documentation